--Christian responses to suffering a source of guidance and to reveal religious messages e.g. story of Krishna -Pluralism in the context of Hindu dharma Skills -Explain most important events to Christians/different accounts of the Crucifixion and resurrection of Jesus -Examine scriptures related to the Messiah/Jewish qualities of a Messiah/Arguments for and against Jesus as the Messiah/ what can be learned about Jesus through miracles -Interpret why Jesus suffered/ why someone may want to follow Jesus (Disciples/Gospels)/Christians believe some events of Jesus' life hold more significance and relevance -Examine different views on Jesus -Reflect on what we can learn from Jesus and what our personal beliefs are about himExplain problem of evil and suffering -Analyse Christian solutions to sufferingCompare and contrast different solutions/responses -Compare and contrast Muslim responses to suffering -Explain/describe Buddhist reasons for why we suffer and analyse Buddhist view on this -Explain the importance of the Qur'an and Hadith -Analyse importance of scripture -Why sources of authority are significant to Muslims -Compare and contrast representation of Muslims in media -Examine application of guidance given e.g. food banks -Explore/describe Explain Hindu key terms -Examine scripture (Bhagavad Gita) as a source of guidance Reflection/Evaluation: -Do people interpret guidance in different ways?
+-Pluralism in the context of Hindu dharma Skills -Explain most important events to Christians/different accounts of the Crucifixion and resurrection of Jesus -Examine scriptures related to the Messiah/Jewish qualities of a Messiah/Arguments for and against Jesus as the Messiah/ what can be learned about Jesus through miracles -Interpret why Jesus suffered/ why someone may want to follow Jesus (Disciples/Gospels) -Examine different views on Jesus -Reflect on what we can learn from Jesus and what our personal beliefs are about him.
+Explain problem of evil and suffering -Analyse Christian solutions to sufferingCompare and contrast different solutions/responses -Compare and contrast Muslim responses to suffering -Explain/describe Buddhist reasons for why we suffer and analyse Buddhist view on this -Explain the importance of the Qur'an and Hadith -Analyse importance of scripture -Why sources of authority are significant to Muslims -Compare and contrast representation of Muslims in media -Examine application of guidance given e.g. food banks -Revision for end of year exam -Explore/describe explain Hindu key terms -Examine scripture (Bhagavad Gita) as a source of guidance Reflection/ Evaluation: -Do people interpret guidance in different ways?
 Why?
-How? -What guides pupils -Explain/describe key beliefs i.e. resurrection and Nicene creed - Reflection on Issues/problems with these key beliefs and how can these be overcome -Compare and contrast different key terms and make connections -Basic evaluation on importance of faith -Explain/describe some inspirational religious figures -Why are they seen as inspirational -Reflect/opinion; Which leader is most influential and has had most impact with reasoning -End of year exam skills Connections to previous learning Pupils will build on their learning of Jesus' life/teachings from year 7 to examining different perspectives on who Jesus was/is linking this to scripture and sources of authority Pupil are expected to have studied the concept of sin and Genesis 3 (Adam and Eve) at KS2 exploring different ways in which this story is understood.
-Direct link to be made to year 7 (Islam unit).
-In year 7 unit focus was on how Qur'an and Hadith can give people a sense of belonging, This unit will build on this by examining scriptures/evidence and application of this to issues in modern society. -Connection will be made to the Hinduism unit from year 7 building this unit on the key terms studied then -Pupils are expected to have studied the story of Krishna at KS2 Make connections to Autumn 1 learning (i.e. crucifixion) -Pupils are expected to have studied the basic concepts of trinity/creed and resurrection at KS2 Assessment REcap quiz linked to PLC 'Jesus is the Messiah.'
+How? -What guides pupils Connections to previous learning Pupils will build on their learning of Jesus' life/teachings from year 7 to examining different perspectives on who Jesus was/is linking this to scripture and sources of authority Pupil are expected to have studied the concept of sin and Genesis 3 (Adam and Eve) at KS2 exploring different ways in which this story is understood. -Muslim beliefs on Ummah/Allah and stewardship from year 7 -Connection will be made to the Hinduism unit from year 7 building this unit on the key terms studied then -Pupils are expected to have studied the story of Krishna at KS2 Assessment REcap quiz linked to PLC Teacher marked piece: 'Jesus is the Messiah.'
 Evaluate.
-REcap quiz linked to PLC - Teacher marked piece: Explain the problem of evil and suffering. -CAP 1: Who was/is Jesus? - REcap quiz linked to PLC -CAP 2: Evil and suffering - REcap quiz linked to PLC -Teacher marked piece: Application of scripture to modern issues (Islam) - REcap quiz linked to PLC -CAP3: Hinduism and Christianity -End of year exam Homework Piece 1: Key terms Piece 2: Textbook tasks Piece 3: PLC revisit Piece 1: Key terms Piece 2: CAP revision Piece 3: PLC revisit Piece 1: Key terms Piece 2: Textbook tasks Piece 3: PLC revisit Piece 1: Key terms Piece 2: Textbook tasks Piece 3: PLC revisit Piece 1: Key terms Piece 2: Textbook tasks Piece 3: PLC revisit Piece 1: Key terms Piece 2: End of year exam revision- PLC therapy
+REcap quiz linked to PLC -CAP 1: Who was/is Jesus? - REcap quiz linked to PLC Teacher marked: Explain the problem of evil and suffering - REcap quiz linked to PLC -CAP 2: Evil and suffering Teacher marked piece: Application of scripture to modern issues (Islam) -End of year exam Homework Piece 1: Key terms Piece 2: Textbook tasks Piece 3: PLC revisit Piece 1: Key terms Piece 2: CAP revision Piece 3: PLC revisit Piece 1: Key terms Piece 2: Textbook tasks Piece 3: PLC revisit Piece 1: Key terms Piece 2: Textbook tasks Piece 3: PLC revisit Piece 1: Key terms Piece 2: Textbook tasks Piece 3: PLC revisit Piece 1: Key terms Piece 2: End of year exam revision- PLC therapy